realmuffinz/mp3-player/README.md

 Folders are your playlists.
 You are able to change the volume, enable shuffle mode, enable loop mode, skip or rewind songs, and of course stop and play.

-As much as it may look simple, it takes 10x less ram than spotify, and 3x less ram than the default media player.